tlundgren/skeleton_android/readme.md

 - shared preferences for persisting settings
 - horizontal and vertical layouts to adapt the UI to users devices
 - unit and component tests
-- logging of data for analytics
+- logging of data (including crashes) for analytics

 <img src="/media/flow.gif" alt="Skeleton user flow" width="368px" />

 Skeleton asks users to accept the EULA on start up.
-After being accepted, it presents a pager with three screens: Items, IStats, Recipes, where:
+After being accepted, it presents a pager with three screens: Foods, FStats, Recipes, where:
 - Items is an editable list of draggable items persisted locally.
 - IStats is information about Items.
 - Recipes is a list retrieved from a web service.